nvnivs/terraform-module-template/README.md

 ## Template features ✅

-This sections describes the features provided by this template.
-It should be replaced with the features provided by the module for repos generated with the template.
+This section describes the features provided by this template.
+It should be replaced with the features provided by the module for repositories generated with the template.

 * Commit validation with [pre-commit-hooks] and [pre-commit-terraform]
 * Static code analysis with [tflint], configurable with `.tflint.hcl`